Personal and Academic Background

 I find myself publishing in Historical Archaeology, the archaeology of the recent past, because my interests focus on how present social inequalities developed and are maintained.
 My undergraduate training was in four-field anthropology, focused on cultural anthropology but my field experience started with archaeological surveys in the corn fields of New York’s Southern Tier.
 I turned to Historical Archaeology in New England and explored historic cultural landscapes in terms of materiality and power relations.
 Continuing with Historical Archaeology, my dissertation research moved to the Middle East where I spent a great deal of time and effort on Ottoman period artifacts and landscapes, mostly in Israel but also on Cyprus and with interest in Egypt, Turkey, and Greece.
 The research into the past never was limited to what was; employing the dual lens of ethnography and archaeology for the intersection of present and past.
 After a few years in Sarasota, I began field projects in southwest Florida, hoping to balance Florida and eastern Mediterranean research.
 The opportunity to contribute to a search for a maroon community ignited the strands in my scholarship.
 Shifting my energies to Sarasota and Manatee, I have delved deeper in the contemporary significance of the past for the present.

-Believing in the responsibility to the public that comes from teaching at a public college, I offer public lectures on general archaeology and heritage issues, roughly divided between the Middle East and Florida, and occasionally on current events.
+Believing working at a public college creates a responsibility to the public, I offer public lectures on general archaeology and heritage issues, roughly divided between the Middle East and Florida, and occasionally on current events.
 I have organized outreach events for community groups and educational programs for elementary schoolchildren.
 The ethics of civil engagement unites my research and teaching as I insist that students recognize the public involvement possible with any archaeological or ethnographic endeavor.
+That initial ethic of responsibility to the public has grown to community engagements, with recognition of the diversity of communities especially when focusing on heritage. .

 At this point of my career, now a Professor of Anthropology, my scholarship can be seen as anthropological heritage studies, research at the intersection of the past and present, focused on the politics of the past and their implications for social identities.
 My publications includes employing anthropology for the study of sultans and fellahim, Zionism and Palestinian nationalism, pioneers and indigenous peoples, workers and city founders, self-emancipated Africans and American expansionism in an anthropological consideration of social power.
 The dynamics of power, from the domination seen in the imperial imprint on cultural landscapes to the resistance through social movements have occupied my thinking on cultural history, heritage, and material culture.
 The tropes of research focus on people in motion with a keen sense of power relations, frameworks for histories of social interactions for the modern period.
 Along the way, I have published commentaries on the marketing of heritage, the intersection of archaeology and politics, and critical pedagogy.